 I find their menu a little overwhelming, and on one visit, I just couldn’t decide on what I wanted, I wanted a little bit of everything!
 Then I noticed that they had an appetizer sampler, where they took five of their most popular appetizers and gave you four pieces each.
 I begged my husband to share with me and he obliged.
 We weren’t disappointed.
 Two of my favorite appetizers from that restaurant were on the platter, including this one.

 It truly is amazing, isn’t it, when something with so few ingredients can taste so good?
 I made these a few times before I discovered how we like it best.
 The recipe below is one of those that has very loose measurements.
 The first time I made them I only put a drizzle of sauce inside that that was just not enough for us wing sauce lovers.
 So now I chop up the chicken, stir in the sauce and cheese, and fill the wonton wrappers.
 You can use more or less sauce as you prefer, just be careful it’s not too wet or else it will leak out of the wrappers and break apart frying.
-ALay the filling diagonally across the wonton wrapper.
+Place the filling diagonally across the wonton wrapper.
 Brush edges lightly with egg white, and fold over diagonally to seal.
 I use a fork to help seal the edges.

 If you’ve never deep fried before, here’s a few tips.
 In order to save oil, I usually use a medium size pot.
 I pour vegetable oil about 3/4 up the sides and heat.
 How do you know when it’s ready?
 Insert your wooden spoon into the oil.
 If it bubbles around the stick then it is ready to go.
 If it is smoking, it’s too hot, which can be dangerous and ruin your food.

 I only fry two or three at a time, flipping them over after about a minute, then draining them on a rack or some paper towel.
 These are best served soon after frying.
-You can serve with blue cheese dip, ranch dip, or more wing sauce if you prefer.

 Here’s to restaurants giving us great ideas that we can copy and edit to our tastes at home.